 A Chinchilla’s Natural Diet

-While many of us know Chinchillas to be cute, fluffy pets in our homes, they actually naturally live in the mountains of the Andes in South America.
+While many of us know chinchillas to be cute, fluffy pets in our homes, they actually naturally live in the Andes Mountains in South America.
 This alpine environment leaves them with very few options for food, so over thousands of years, they have evolved their digestive system to eat and process foods that are usually low in nutrition.

-Chinchilla naturally feeds on grass, seeds, bark, and other normally unpalatable parts of plants.
+Chinchillas naturally feed on grass, seeds, bark, and other normally unpalatable parts of plants.
 It may seem like this kind of food could not provide them with what they need, but they are perfectly adapted to digest cellulose and dry matter.
 They have made the most of the harsh environment of which they hail, and their biology has adapted.

-This means that their diet needs to be very high in fiber, and in captivity, they are fed on diets of hay, grass, and pellets.
+This means that their diet needs to be very high in fiber, and as pets, they are fed on diets of hay, grass, and pellets.
 While they can be fed some common vegetables, this is limited to those high in fiber, such as sweet potato, kale, and squash.